 In the frenzy, I believe we may have lost sight of one enduring fact… buyers are people; always have been, always will be.

-Simon visits you at home (Field Sales)
+Simon visits you at home (Field Sales/Events)

 Heather gives you a telephone call (Telemarketing)

-Peter sends you a birthday card (Direct Mail)
+Raj sends you a birthday card (Direct Mail)

-Sally sends you a text message (Mobile Marketing)
+Daniel sends you a text message (Mobile Marketing)

-Raj sends you an email (Email Marketing)
+Alex sends you an email (Email Marketing)

 It’s still a multi-channel world, and successful campaigns require a mix of the most appropriate and effective tools.
 But ‘variety’ is sometimes missing from many B2B campaigns as Marketing Managers perhaps rely on digital to provide all their solutions.